shabegom/obsidian-hot-reload-mobile/README.md

 2. Your development vault must be open so Hot Reload is triggered
 3. A note in your development vault titles `hot-reload`
 4. Development is done on the Desktop, either directly, or using ssh/code-server
+5. You are using Obsidian Sync or some way to sync notes between devices

 ## Install
 Download the release and put the files in your `plugins` folder as usual